MarkIsTheBest/Nikki-25/README.md

   * Added log info to help diagnose why the Robot Controller app was terminated (for example, by watch dog function).
   * Added ability to transfer log from the controller.
   * Fixed inconsistency for AngularVelocity
-  * Limit unbounded growth of data for telemetry.
-If user does not call telemetry.update() for LinearOpMode in a timely manner, data added for telemetry might get lost if size limit is exceeded.
+  * Limit unbounded growth of data for Debug.INSTANCE.
+If user does not call Debug.INSTANCE.update() for LinearOpMode in a timely manner, data added for Debug.INSTANCE might get lost if size limit is exceeded.

 ## Version 2.35 (released on 16.10.06)
   * Blockly programming mode - Removed unnecesary idle() call from blocks for new project.